SmartLucas/PlugAssist/README.md

 PlugAssist
 ==========

 Welcome to this Repo.
-PlugAssist is a script that was at first a dev learning project, but now, it is public, so feel free to use it.
+PlugAssist is a script for Plug.dj that was at first a dev learning project, but now, it is public, so feel free to use it.

 What can it do?
 ==========